ryan-mcclue/musings/workflow.md

 With an undeclared identifier in a unity build, just reorder #includes in main file

-Cross platform naming, e.g. With libc,  libraries is more of a discipline thing There are no absolutes, just tradeoffs for solving your problem, e.g raw vs smart pointers Often issue is not hard code, it's because the problem is messy,  I. E.  Unwritten assumptions,
+Cross platform naming, e.g. With libc,  libraries is more of a discipline thing

+There are no absolutes, just tradeoffs for solving your problem, e.g raw vs smart pointers

+Often issue is not hard code, it's because the problem is messy, i.e.  Unwritten assumptions,
 external constraints, users want lots of generic functionality.
 So often interesting at the same time, very annoying.

-Data structures don't correspond to layout in memory, e.g. When would you want awful cache locality of linked list

 Frameworks change all the time,  fundamentals not so much, e.g how things glue together